JOINT BASE SAN ANTONIO-RANDOLPH, Texas –

 Clinical case managers, physical evaluation board liaison officers, commanders, first sergeants and caregivers are also key components of the care management team and all play an integral part in the recovery process.

-“Although each of us bring our own expertise, we all work together as a team for the benefit of the service member,” Mondloch said.
+“Although each of us brings our own expertise, we all work together as a team for the benefit of the service member,” Mondloch said.

 Recently, Mondloch helped a service member complete, submit and staff an application for Special Compensation for Assistance with Activities of Daily Living.
 This allowed the family to receive financial compensation for the wife’s work with her husband after he had been seriously injured in a motorcycle accident.
 After the accident, she had to take a leave of absence without pay from her job to assist her husband.